lisa-lumos/Tableau/README.md

 # Tableau Summary
 This file is a summary of Tableau features (`what it can do`).
 I have used Tableau for around a year (since Oct 2021), now I am summing it up.
 This file is mainly intended for Tableau Desktop.

-This file will be updated daily until complete.
+This file will be updated regularly until complete.

 ## 🏷 Connect to data
 Tableau supports connecting to `hundreds of data sources`, including a number of different `flat file types` as well as a wide range of `server-based data sources`.
 E.g., to your computer in a spreadsheet or a text file, or in a database on a server.